eguzki/penyamanager/README.md

 * App designed for screen resolution 1280x1024
 * Outdated (last_modif) invoices (12 Hours) are closed on every login
 * Print invoices when closed
+* Credit limit.
+When over limit, do not allow creating invoices

 # Development